Web surfers to pay online using Facebook, Twitter

 For its small payments service, online firm PayPal in Britain charges 5 pence plus 5 percent.

-Paycento is talking to venture capitalists to try to raise around 5 million euros ($6.66 million), which Dubois hopes will last the company for two to three years, when he hopes it will start covering its losses.
+Paycento is talking to venture capitalists to try to raise around 5 million euros, which Dubois hopes will last the company for two to three years, when he hopes it will start covering its losses.

 While the Paycento technology is not yet being used by online publishers, the company said a major European media company is testing a beta version, but declined to say which one because of a confidentiality agreement.